 He has performed with numerous musicians, dancers and film makers including Jaap Blonk, Nicolas Collins, Carl Stone, TAKAHASHI Yuji, SAKATA Akira, ICHIYANAGI Toshi, TANAKA Yumiko, dj sniff, Jerome Noetinger, SUZUKI Akio, Alessandro Bosseti, Ignaz Schick, FURUDATE Tetsuo, Jennifer Walshe, Annette Krebs, Dickson Dee, Zbigniew Karkowski, Johannes Bergmark, MAKIGAMI Koichi, Butch Morris, Jon Rose, OTOMO Yoshihide, ITOH Kim, IIMURA Takahiko, ISHIDA Takashi.
 He has presented his works in Japan, Europe, U.S., Australia and other asian countries at many kinds venues include Tate Modern, IRCAM/Centre Pompidou, Hamburger Bahnhof Museum, Haus der Berliner Festspiele, Akademie der Kuenste Berlin, Waker Art Center, STEIM, Experimental Intermedia, ZKM, Merkin Hall, Ontological-Hysteric Theater, Roulette, Tonic, The National Museum of Art Osaka, Super Deluxe, La Mama Theatre Melbourne, Anthology Film Archives and 21th Century Museum of Contemporary Art Kanazawa.
 He has given lectures at Tama Art University, Yotsuya Art Studium, School of the Art Institute of Chicago, Universitaet der Kuenste Berlin, Mills College, Bard College and London College of Communication.
 As a critic, he has written about visual art, music and performance art on papers and magazines.
 He had participated in an art theory bulletin “Method” 2000-2001.
 He started visual art (video and installation) in 2003.
 He stayed in New York 2009-2010 as an Asian Cultural Council grantee.
 Also he was awarded the DAAD invited composer for Berlin 2012, the Award of Distinction from Ars Electronica 2019.
+He composed the world’s first opera which adopted a libretto written by an artificial intelligence, for which he won the Keizo Saji Prize in 2022.
 His CDs were released from Naya Records, Tzadik, Fontec and Omegapoint.